Ara0n/pyscandl/README.md

 - `--chapter-start` or `-c`: gives the chapter to start the download on (defaults at 1)
 - `--all` or `-a`: downloads all the chapters from the starting point to the end
 - `--download-number` or `-n`: gives the number of chapters to download (defaults at 1)
-- `--keep-images` or `-k`: the images used for the pdf will be kept in their corresponding folder
 - `--tiny` or `-t`: don't write the manga name in the title (useful if using ebook libraries)
 - `--quiet` or `-q`: removes the verbose of the downloads
 - `--skip` or `-s`: skips `n` images before starting to download the first chapter
+- `--pdf` or `-p`: downloads only the pdf
+- `--keep` or `-k`: downloads the pdf but also keep the images in a chapter subfolder
+- `--image` or `-i`: downloads only the images in a chapter subfolder and don't create the pdf

 ### manga
 `python3 main.py manga [-h] {add,edit,info,chaplist,delete,rmchaps}`